ElementsProject/lightning/doc/getting-started/getting-started/installation.md

 If you can't install `lowdown`, a version will be built in-tree.

-If you want to build the Rust plugins (currently cln-grpc and clnrest, which changed from Python to Rust as of v25.02):
+If you want to build the Rust plugins (cln-grpc, clnrest, and wss-proxy):

 ```shell
 sudo apt-get install -y cargo rustfmt protobuf-compiler